Thermodynamics conditions of matter in the neutrino decoupling region during neutron star mergers: Method

 where the indexes $r$ and $s$ run over all the considered absorption and scattering reactions, respectively.
 On the other hand only a subset of reactions are effective in keeping the neutrino field in thermal and weak equilibrium with the plasma.
 We define an equilibrium opacity as the geometrical mean between the diffusion opacity and the opacity only due to absorption processes (see {\it e.g.} \cite{Shapiro:1983du} or \cite{Raffelt:2001kv} for analogous expressions):

 These two kinds of opacities provide two different optical depths, $\tau_{\rm diff}$ and $\tau_{\rm eq}$, and two different kinds of neutrino surfaces.
-The diffusion surfaces mark the transition from the semi-transparent to the optically thin (free-streaming) regime, while the equilibrium surfaces identify the conditions at which neutrino radiation decouples from the background medium.
+The diffusion surfaces mark the transition from the semi-transparent to the optically thin (free-streaming) regime.
+They can be identified as the last interaction surfaces, meaning that outside them neutrinos are likely not to interact anymore with matter, regardless of the nature of the reaction.
+On the other hand, the equilibrium surfaces identify the conditions at which neutrino radiation decouples from the background medium, in the sense that freeze-out from thermal and weak equilibrium occurs.
+This equilibrium is guaranteed by inelastic reactions that produce and absorb neutrinos.
+Since the latter form a subset of all reactions, $\kappa_{\rm diff} \geq \kappa_{\rm eq}$ and the equilibrium surfaces lie always inside the diffusion ones.
+In particular, if quasi-elastic scattering is efficient in providing opacity beyond the equilibrium surfaces, a scattering atmosphere, where neutrinos diffuse far from local equilibrium, can form.